As a graduate, you’ll deal with a lot of health information.

 Health information can include a range of documents, including photos.
 It also includes information that is not recorded in a document and said orally.
 For example, personal information such as contact details, if collected in order to provide a health service, is health information.

 The Health Records Act protects the privacy and confidentiality of health information.
-The Health Privacy Principles (HPPs) set out in the Act, regulate how health information is collected, stored, accessed and disclosed.
+The Health Privacy Principles (HPPs) set out in the Act, regulates how health information is collected, stored, accessed and disclosed.
 In accordance with the HPPs, health information can only be used or disclosed for the primary purpose for which it was collected – that is, to provide a health service to a person.

 Under the HPPs, there are some exceptions where health information can be used for purposes other than to providing health service.
 However, graduates should exercise extreme caution in using health information other than for the primary purpose of providing direct patient care.
 For instance, even if you have consent from your family or friends to access their files, you must direct them to make a request to the health service directly.